 Croatia had been on our travel list for many years.
 But it wasn’t until Game of Thrones came along that it really bubbled up to the top.
 Dubrovnik, famous for being Kings Landing, is as beautiful as you would expect.
+Of course, the history of Dubrovnik and Croatia overall goes much further back than the show

 With 2 days in Dubrovnik, the 2 things we recommend are the Game of Thrones tour and walking along the old city walls, of course well lubricated with local food and drink, and interspersed with some beach time!